My organization has a DIBP membership or is a Benchmarking client, entitling all employees to access. How do I register so I can see the content?

-Meeting in a Box is a tool to help you educate/train your workforce.
+Meeting in a Box is a professional and educational development tool.
 Each Meeting in a Box offers digestible and clear information about the subject, guided questions that help you lead staff discussions, and a Things NOT to Say article to avoid cultural pitfalls.

 Meetings in a Box have two variations—ones based on cultural competence on a demographic often surrounding a cultural heritage month (National Hispanic Heritage Month, LGBT Pride Month) and ones based on diversity-management topics (Employee Resource Groups, Mentoring).

 Do you have global diversity information here?